aleshaleksey/fansys23/08-spell-list.md

 |Concentration|true (false)|
 |Save|STR|

 **Description**: An extreme wind emanates from you.
-It is more than strong enough break small branches and drop fruit from trees, or blow away unattended objects in range that weight less than 50lb.
+It is more than strong enough to break small branches and drop fruit from trees, or blow away unattended objects in range that weight less than 50lb.
 Any entity that starts its turn in the area that does not succeed a STR Save is blown back 10ft and lands prone.

 **Upcast**: Increase the radius of the cone by 10ft for each extra MP die above 1.